glwagner/CuBenchmarks/README.md

 This benchmark tests the solution of the barotropic vorticity equation on a doubly-periodic domain using a pseudospectral method and Forward Euler time-stepping.

-# Results in one particular case
+# Results for a particular pair of machines

 I have a 8 core linux desktop that runs Ubuntu with Intel(R) Xeon(R) CPU E5-2609 v2 @ 2.50GHz processors
 and 64 GB of memory.
 My GPU is an [NVIDIA Quadro P6000]() with 24 GB of memory and 3840 cores.